Instructions to Authors

 PLEASE NOTE A PDF FILE OR DOC FILE OF YOUR MANUSCRIPT IS ACCEPTABLE FOR THE INITIAL REVIEW PROCESS.
 HOWEVER, THE SEPARATE ORIGINAL FILES WILL BE REQUIRED AT THE REVISION STAGE, FOR PRODUCTION PURPOSES IF YOUR MANUSCRIPT IS ACCEPTED FOR PUBLICATION.
 IF YOU HAVE ANY QUERIES, PLEASE REFER TO THE EDITORIAL OFFICE.

 Each submission should be accompanied by a Covering Letter.
-The letter must include (1) the title and authorship of the paper, (2) a statement indicating that the paper is a first submission, revision or a resubmission, and (3) a short summary (~60 words) of the novelty and scientific contributions of the paper.
+The letter should include (1) the title and authorship of the paper, (2) a statement indicating that the paper is a first submission, revision or a resubmission, and (3) a short summary (~60 words) of the novelty and scientific contributions of the paper.

 All articles are in English.
 Foreign words and phrases that occur in the body of the dictionary should not be italicized.

 Please also include the files for any other supplementary material to be submitted with your manuscript.
 Note that supplementary material may or may not be reviewed.

 Please prepare your Covering Letter and typescript text using a word-processing package, ideally Microsoft Word (save in .doc or .rtf format).
 Typescripts should be double-spaced.
 Please do not embed figures, figure legends, or tables in the text.
 Figure legends should be listed separately at the end of the main document.
 Please number each page and include continuous line numbering.

 Please use short, simple filenames when saving all your documents, and avoid special characters, punctuation marks, symbols (such as &), and spaces.
 If you are a Macintosh user, you must also type the extension at the end of the file name you choose (.doc, .rtf, .jpg, .gif, .tif, .xls, .pdf, .eps, .ppt, .mov or .qt).